lcoghill/phyloboost/README.md

 <a name="build-trees"></a>
 ####**Section 3.vi: build-trees**

-Accepts a directory of alignment files in [Phylip](http://evolution.genetics.washington.edu/phylip/doc/main.html) format.
+Accepts a directory of alignment files in [Phylip](http://evolution.genetics.washington.edu/phylip/doc/main.html) format (.phy extension).
 It will then parse those files, and build a tree using RAxML (more methods coming later) for each file.
 The 'best' tree from each alignment will be written to a single file in [newick](http://evolution.genetics.washington.edu/phylip/newicktree.html) format for use in other tools.

 ***
 <a name="detailed-setup"></a>